-World Factbook: "The UK, a leading trading power and financial center, is the third largest economy in Europe after Germany and France.
+World Factbook as of October 2014: "The UK, a leading trading power and financial center, is the third largest economy in Europe after Germany and France.
 Over the past two decades, the government has greatly reduced public ownership and contained the growth of social welfare programs."

 GDP growth rate:

 2011: 79.5, compared to 69.4 in 2011 for the United States

 2011: Some might attribute the UK's better health figures (life expectancy and infant mortality) compared to the US to its government run National Health Service.
 Britain's health care covers all residents and is paid for almost entirely from taxes.
 Complaints have been made about low standards of care and long waiting – sometimes years to see a specific doctor.
 Britain appears too wedded to their government health care system for politicians to abandon it for the kind of privatized health care that exists in the United States.